adriandecola/gold_futures/README.md

 # gold_futures
 This repository contains a research paper I completed for my Time Series Econometrics class.
+It